-The most important moment in a digital transformation is at the very start, where decision making is nimble and it’s easiest to affect valuable change.
+The most important moment in a digital transformation is at the very start.
+That’s where decision making is nimble and it’s easiest to affect valuable change.

-Now more than ever there is an imperative for organisations to meet customer expectations, capitalise on new technology and create a working environment that attracts and retains the best talent in the market.
+Now more than ever there is an imperative for organisations to meet customer expectations, capitalise on new technology, and create a working environment that attracts and retains the best talent.

 Although it is tempting to move fast into project-mode, shifting into action without proper planning introduces risk later down the line.
-This shows up as misaligned objectives, internal politics, and over-indexing on ‘getting it delivered’ rather than achieving high user adoption and realisation of business value.
+This shows up as misaligned objectives, internal politics, and over-indexing on ‘getting it delivered’.
+As opposed to achieving high user adoption and realisation of business value.

-To address this most critical stage, our team has developed a process called Phase 0 that helps businesses develop a clear roadmap of what they want to achieve, and how to get there.
+To address this most critical stage, our team has developed a process called Phase 0.
+This helps businesses develop a clear roadmap of what they want to achieve, and how to get there.

 The sheer scale and complexity of transformations needs a clear runway to ensure the project will be successful.
-There are innumerable moving parts to consider, competing business goals and teams to align.
-With so much at stake, it is vital to get right.
+There are innumerable moving parts to consider, competing business goals, and teams to align.
+With so much at stake, it is vital to get all the important details right.

-We recently worked with a customer in the telecommunications industry, who ran a strategic planning exercise with Salesforce Professional Services to help align executives, pinpoint business value opportunities, and bring high value Salesforce user experience elements to life.
-We co-created a phased architecture and delivery roadmap which will allow them to move into their Salesforce project delivery with confidence, alignment and speed.
+We recently worked with a customer in the telecommunications industry, who ran a strategic planning exercise with Salesforce Professional Services.
+The aim was to help align executives, pinpoint business value opportunities, and bring high value Salesforce user experience elements to life.
+We co-created a phased architecture and delivery roadmap, which will allow them to move into their Salesforce project delivery with confidence, alignment, and speed.

 Designing experiences with the Salesforce platform in mind from day one proactively balances user needs while maximising use of out-of-the-box capabilities.
 This paves the foundation for fast and agile implementation leveraging Salesforce best practices.

-Drawing on an example of a healthcare provider who was looking to build an online community for new mothers.
+Here’s an example of a healthcare provider who wanted to build an online community for new mothers.
 We worked with the business and their community to explore how they ideally wanted to share information.
-Together we found a solution that could be created with minor changes to an existing product and were able to offer a streamlined solution without reinventing the wheel.
+Together, we found a solution that could be created with minor changes to an existing product and were able to offer a streamlined solution without reinventing the wheel.
 This is a win-win scenario for the business and the new mothers.

-Empathy isn’t just about the user experience, it also applies to deeply understanding the customer’s broader technology environment.
+Empathy isn’t just about the user experience.
+It also applies to deeply understanding the customer’s broader technology environment.
 Enterprise customers invariably have multiple complex technology systems that need to deliver their capabilities alongside Salesforce.
-Taking the time to understand each customer’s unique technology environment helps develop an optimal approach around where Salesforce should play and how it should be integrated to deliver on CX outcomes.
+It’s important to take the time to understand each customer’s unique technology environment.
+This helps to develop an optimal approach around where Salesforce should play and how it should be integrated to deliver on CX outcomes.

 Executive alignment early in the process is critical.
-Without it, we commonly see issues arise during project delivery that cause delays and increase the risk of project failure.
+Without it, we commonly see issues arise during project delivery.
+These issues can cause delays and increase the risk of project failure.

 As part of Phase 0, we map out specific project objectives and business success drivers.
 This is done with a Salesforce lens, identifying and quantifying the impact of desired changes.
 Once agreement has been reached, objectives are aligned to executive OKRs or KPIs.
 This provides a baseline for measuring success throughout the project and serves to align key stakeholders on transformation goals at the start.

-For example, we worked with a financial services company that was looking for efficiencies across their service model to assist more customers.
-We proposed a model that would speed up training time, increase digital channels for consumers and offer efficiency across the service teams.
-We unlocked an insight on self-service for customers, how this could be achieved.
-This propelled the team to see the value of how technology could make their world more streamlined.
+For example, we worked with a multinational conglomerate company that was looking for opportunities to optimise their sales and service model and enable them to assist more customers.
+We proposed a model that would deliver process automation, increase digital channel optionality for consumers, and drive efficiencies across sales and service teams.
+We helped them gain insight into how a self-service model for customers and partners could be achieved.
+This enabled the team to visualise new opportunities for technology to streamline their business and better engage with customers and partners.

-At the action stage you want to walk away with a plan that includes how the project will be delivered in detail, with a clear idea of the investment, phases, benefits, risks and dependencies involved.
+At the action stage, you want to walk away with a plan that includes how the project will be delivered in detail.
+You should have a clear idea of the investment, phases, benefits, risks, and dependencies involved.

-Our approach is to dive deep enough on key aspects of the project such as costs, risks, integration and data migration then emerge with a transformation plan that decision makers can proceed with confidence.
+Our approach is to dive deep enough into key aspects of the project such as costs, risks, integration, and data migration.
+Then, emerge with a transformation plan that decision makers can proceed with confidence.

-It’s vital to have diverse input into this planning stage from both the business and technology teams, with a single executive owner allocated to being accountable for progressing into a business case.
+It’s vital to have diverse input into this planning stage from both the business and technology teams.
+There should also be a single executive owner allocated to being accountable for progressing into a business case.

-By giving yourself just a month or two to map out a strategic plan, based on empathy, alignment and action, you are setting yourself up for not just success, but transformation.
+Give yourself a month or two to map out a strategic plan, based on empathy, alignment, and action.
+That’s how you can set yourself up for not just success, but transformation.